 We've already mentioned marriage and family counseling as a possible source of help and support.
 We'd encourage you to investigate as many other potential resources as you can think of.
 Start with your military chaplain's office and your local church.
 If you need further assistance, don't hesitate to contact Focus on the Family.
 We have a staff of trained counselors who are available to speak with you over the phone.
 In the meantime, we recommend that you take a look at some of the materials listed below.
 All of these resources are available through our ministry and can be ordered by way of our Online Store.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosbert discuss the challenges military families face to re-integrate their home life when a deployed spouse returns, and offer advice for making a successful transition.
+How Do I Reintegrate With Family After Deployment?: Gary and Barb Rosbert discuss the challenges military families face to re-integrate their home life when a deployed spouse returns, and offer advice for making a successful transition.

 Christian Military Fellowship